ashleygwilliams/assessment/questions.md

 	end
 	```

+	b.
 What should this Class print to the screen when defined/loaded?

 	```ruby
 	class Student